Updated: June 13, 2021 Home » Hardware and Gadgets Reviews

 Speed is not a factor unless you often perform large file transfers, such as backing up the server or copying gigabytes of files.
-You should note that these speed are theoretical speed, in fact, you will never experience these speed in everyday life.
+You should note that these speeds are theoretical speeds, in fact, you will never experience these speeds in everyday life.

 01 – Comparison Between Various Connector

 The newest technology is always better, but there are times it is better to wait for a few months.
 This can be seen with Apple’s Firewire and Thunderbolt technology, which is dying a slow death as the industry moves to the latest USB Type C connector.

 If you plan to buy a new portable Hard Disk or Power Bank, always choose those that offers USB 3.0, even if it is 10 or 20% more expensive.

 USB 2.0 High Speed

 |1.5 MB/s||2.5 W|

 USB 3.0 SuperSpeed

 |3,750 MB/s||2.5 - 7.5 W|